Government of Florida: Local government

 There are four types of local governments in Florida: counties, municipalities, school districts, and special districts.

 Florida consists of 67 counties.
 Each county has officers considered "state" officers: these officials are elected locally, and their salaries and office expenses are also paid locally, but they cannot be removed from office or replaced locally, but only by the governor.
 The state officers subject to this requirement are the sheriff, state's attorney, public defender, tax collector, supervisor of elections, clerk of the circuit court (though styled as such, each circuit having multiple counties within its jurisdiction has a separate elected clerk within each county, and the office also handles official county records not pertaining to judicial matters), property appraiser, and judges.

 There is one school district for each county; the Florida Constitution allows adjoining counties to merge their districts upon voter approval.
 The superintendent is by default an elected official; however, the Florida Constitution allows county voters to make the position an appointed one.

 Municipalities in Florida may be called towns, cities, or villages, but there is no legal distinction between the different terms.
-Municipalities often have police departments, fire departments, and provide essential services such as water, waste collection, etc. In unincorporated areas of a county, the county itself can provide some of these services.
+Municipalities often have police departments, and fire departments, and provide essential services such as water, waste collection, etc. In unincorporated areas of a county, the county itself can provide some of these services.
 Municipalities may also enter agreements with the county to have the county provide certain services.
 Each county has a sheriff who also tends to have concurrent jurisdiction with municipal police departments.